SukhbirChung/my-compilist/README.md

 But that's not all - users can personalize their experience by creating an account.
 Login functionality is provided to curate personalized lists, categorizing movies users already enjoyed and those on their must- watch list.

 This React app makes the use of "TMDB" and "Open Library" APIs to access data on movies, shows, and books.
-User's personalized data is stored in a Mongoose database which is handled thorugh a Node.js app (mongooseConnections repository in my list of repos) on the backend.
+User's personalized data is stored in a Mongoose database which is handled thorugh a **Node.js app (mongooseConnections repository in my list of repos) on the backend**.

 The web app can be visted at [https://mycompilist.com/](https://mycompilist.com/)